Retro-Devils/FE-Switcheroo/README.md

 # FE-Switcheroo

-- A frontend switcher/helper for Retropie, Pegasus and attract Mode on Pi4.
+- A frontend switcher/helper for Retropie, Pegasus, Attract Mode, and Dezktop on Pi4.

 - Version 1.10